DAEM007/Finance-logger-project/README.md

 // TS accepts the above for objects...this is because of the type :any

 *Note: Here, that you must be careful how you use the type :any because of it invalidates most of the reason why we use TypeScript in the first place...*

+## Function Baics (type :void and type :Function)

+`let Car: () => void;`

+// Note: That you use the void type...it means car function doesn't expect a data like a parameter...if you put in data it throws an error...notice the error from the below function...

+`//Car = (name: string) => {
+//     return `I am a ${name}`;
+// }`

+Again, lets look at the function below...

+`let Car: Function;`

+// Note: That we don't see an error since we specified type :Function...also notice unlike types :string, :number etc... the letter "f" in type :Function has to be in capital letter...

+`Car = (name: string) => {
+    return `I am a ${name}`;
+}`

+## Type Aliases

+Type Aliases is used when we want to share types accross different variables, objects, functions etc...so to avoid re-writing we use type aliases...also type aliases helps us avoid repetition and simplifies our code...

+`type character = string;

+type year = number;

+type color = string;

+let character = "Emmanuel";

+let year = 2023;

+let color = "Blue";

+let CarObject = {
+    name: character,
+    year: year,
+    color: color
+}`